 To develop information and technologies which optimize the relationship between the design and performance of packaging systems and maximize the efficiency of the packaging supply chain.

 To assist pallet, packaging, and material handling equipment manufacturers, their customers and suppliers, focusing on improving material handling efficiency.

 To educate students for systems based packaging design by providing real life, hands-on experience.

 CPULD is the one of the leading research facilities in the US that performs comprehensive research and development work, provides technical assistance, and offers educational programs focusing the whole packaging system including pallets, primary and secondary packaging, and material handling equipment.
 Using state of the art technology, we research every aspect of the material handling system from primary packaging through unit load design.
 We are part of the Department of Sustainable Biomaterials in the College of Natural Resources & Environment at Virginia Tech.

 CPULD was established more than 40 years ago and is currently involved with many ISO, ASTM, ISTA, and ANSI work-groups to create national and international standards for the industry.

 The Center for Packaging and Unit Load Design’s newsletters are linked to your right.

-In our newsletters, you’ll find everything from current news regarding Center activities over the past few months to introductions to some of our graduate students.
+In our newsletters, you’ll find everything from current news regarding Center activities over the past few months to introductions to some of our interns, students, and faculty/staff.
 There are summaries of recent research projects, personnel spotlights, and more.
 Please enjoy and feel free to share!

 The Center for Packaging and Unit Load Design is part of the Virginia Tech community.
 We are in the Department of Sustainable Biomaterials, which is one of four departments in the College of Natural Resources and Environment, and is home to one of the leading programs in renewable natural resources science in North America.
 The department focuses on the development of future leaders in the sustainable utilization of plant based renewable natural materials..